 Board Training NIS2

-Comply with the obligations of NIS2
+Comply with NIS2 obligations

 We live in a time when every sector of our society relies on digital technologies.
 However, the speed with which we have embraced innovation has often overlooked a fundamental aspect: the soundness of the foundation on which our digital world rests.